sray13/commonplace/_posts/skeena/2013-05-05-Along-the-Northern-Gateway-Route.md

   caption: Parsnip River and tributaries.
 According to GPS coorindates, the proposed Enbridge pipelines would be built less than 6 miles north of this location.
 ---
+What's exactly would a double pipeline change?
+A whole world.
+Neil Ever Osborne's photos document life as we know it along the future Northern Gateway pipeline route, from the fjords of the Great Bear Rainforest to Canadian Rockies.